jimhigson/oboe.js-dissertation/main/main.md

-The delivered part of a partially successful message may be used if we turn away from this polarised view of wholly successful/unsuccessful requests and conceptualise the message as having many parts which are useful in themselves, in which the successful delivery of each part is handled independently without knowing if the next will part will also arrive.
+The delivered part of a partially successful message may be used if we turn away from this polarised view of wholly successful and unsuccessful requests.
+A message may be conceptualised as having many parts which are useful in themselves, in which the successful delivery of each part is handled independently before knowing if the next part will also arrive.
 As well as allowing partially successful messages to be used, seeing the resource as a stream of small parts allows those parts